holepunchto/pw-to-ek/README.md

 # Pear-ek-generator

-Derive a secure encryption key from a password using the sodium's scrypt implementation.
+Derive a secure encryption key from a password using sodium's scrypt implementation.

 ``` javascript
  const generate = require('pear-ek-generator')